-\Residual Chlorine - Maximum Residual Disinfectant Level.
+Residual Chlorine - Maximum Residual Disinfectant Level.

-\\Chlorine residual should be maintained at a minimum of 0.2 mg/L to ensure against bacteriological growth in the distribution system, however no bacteria were detected.
-A plan to flush taps in select buildings has been implemented to increase the flow of fresh water containing higher levels of chlorine.
-Further study will be conducted to improve the flushing plan.
+Chlorine residual should be maintained at a minimum of 0.2 mg/L to ensure against bacteriological growth in the distribution system.
+No bacteria have ever been detected in the drinking water.

 Abbreviations and Definitions: